ericasaywhat/Epidemix/reports/final_report.md

 **Figure 8.** CCDF graphs for our Facebook and Holme Kim results.

 The two graphs do not align at all in the CCDF graphs in Figure 8.
 However, the CCDF of our modified Holme-Kim graph is reasonably linear, indicating that we did successfully generate a scale-free network without preferential attachment.
 While the PA step is important for the Barabási-Albert model to simulate social networks, and both the PA and TF steps are important for the Holme-Kim model to simulate a more realistic social network, the PA step is not necessary in generating scale-free networks in which existing paths don't matter.

+In conclusion, we implement and confirm Holme and Kim's proposal that including triad formations on the Barabási-Albert method of generating networks yields a network with clustering coefficients closer to those of real networks, like Facebook.
+However, we also find that scale-free networks can still be generated for networks in which preferential attachment does not exist, such as our town establishment model.
+In removing preferential attachment, we find that our town model is still scale-free.

+The clustering of our town model is higher than that of the Holme-Kim model, indicating that the network of towns we generate is more clustered than a Facebook network.
+This Facebook data, however, only contains data for 4039 users.
+Therefore, this indication may not be wholly accurate.

 -----